lharries/dev-journal/README.md

 ## How to
 run `bash scripts/editsavelog.sh` or setup a global alias to just type `j`

-this will create (if it doesn't already exist) a file in logs with the name of todays date it will then open vim for you to edit it in markdown on saving it will commit the changes and push to github
+this will create (if it doesn't already exist) a journal entry named by todays date

+it will then open vim for you to edit it in markdown

+on saving it will commit the changes and push to github

 ## Setup